UoB-COMSM0166/2025-group-8/README.md

 - **Marketing Team:** Personnel focused on promoting the game to increase visibility and engagement.
 - **Game Reviewers and Bloggers:** Key influencers who will help shape public perception of the game.
 - **Lecturers and TAs:** Academic supervisors and teaching assistants who provide guidance, monitor project progress, and ensure the game development aligns with academic standards and learning outcomes.
+> *"Definitely, Lecturers and TAs are our super first priority! 😝"*

+---

 ### Epics & User Stories

+And we listened to our stakeholders' voice:

 | Stakeholder            | Epic                                        | User Story                                  | Acceptance Criteria |
 |------------------------|---------------------------------------------|---------------------------------------------|---------------------|
 | **Players**            | **Player Experience Enhancement**           | As a player, I want the game to offer at least three difficulty settings: Easy, Medium, and Hard, so that I can enjoy the game at a pace suitable for my skill level. | Given the game's settings menu, when I select a difficulty setting, then the game's speed and obstacle density should adjust accordingly. |